awsdocs/aws-cdk-guide/v2/best-practices.md

 The AWS CDK attempts to keep you from losing data by defaulting to policies that retain everything you create\.
 For example, the default removal policy on resources that contain data \(such as Amazon S3 buckets and database tables\) is not to delete the resource when it is removed from the stack\.
 Instead, the resource is orphaned from the stack\.
 Similarly, the CDK's default is to retain all logs forever\.
 In production environments, these defaults can quickly result in the storage of large amounts of data that you don't actually need, and a corresponding AWS bill\.

 Consider carefully what you want these policies to be for each production resource and specify them accordingly\.
-Use [Aspects](aspects.md) to validate the removal and logging policies in your stack\.
+Use [Aspects and the AWS CDK](aspects.md) to validate the removal and logging policies in your stack\.

 ### Separate your application into multiple stacks as dictated by deployment requirements<a name="best-practices-apps-separate"></a>